-Today I learned that it’s possible to directly connect an iPhone to an iPad via a Lightning cable.
+It’s possible to directly connect an iPhone to an iPad via a Lightning cable.
 To create a dual-sided Lightning cable, just take a regular Lightning cable and connect the USB end to a Lightning to USB Camera adapter.
 This, in essence, creates a Lightning to Lightning cable that can be used to directly connect an iPhone to an iPad.

-Once you have everything connected properly, you’ll see a prompt on your iPhone asking you to allow the connected device (the iPad) to access to your photos and videos.
-If you tap allow, you’ll be able to access all of the photos and videos on your iPhone from the import tab inside the iPad’s Photos app.
+Once you have everything connected properly, you’ll see a prompt on your iPhone asking you to allow the connected device (the iPad) to access your photos and videos.
+If you tap Allow, you’ll be able to access all of the photos and videos on your iPhone from the import tab inside the iPad’s Photos app.

 You can then import photos and videos directly from your iPhone to your iPad, just as if your iPhone was a camera or an SD Card.
 Keep in mind that transmissions will likely be slower than even a wireless transmission via AirDrop, especially on newer devices.
 In several tests I performed, I was able to transmit a 500MB file via AirDrop notably faster than I could via the direct connection.